shiva1851/SOC_Combinatorial_Computing/Progress.md

 Week-2:
 **P and NP completeness problem**
 P - Polynomial Time Solvable problem
-  Why polyno mial time?
+  Why polynomial time?
-If a procedure is ef ficient, running it ' n' times is also efficient.
+If a procedure is ef ficient, running it ' n' times is also efficient.
-If I double the input size, time complexity gets multiplied by a constant, thus not affecting the asymptotic time complexity.
+If I double the input size, time complexity gets multiplied by a constant, thus not affecting the asymptotic time complexity.
 Any problem in P is also in NP.
 **Easily Verifiable Proofs**
 _**"Many problems which seemed hard have easily verifiable proofs for yes inputs."**_